-^{} Includes Rs.
-1495.90 lac/- (Previous year Rs.
-1495.90 lac) due to clients on account of trading on National Spot Exchange Ltd. (NSEL) trading on which has since been suspended.
+^{} Due to clients on account of trading on National Spot Exchange Ltd. (NSEL) trading on which has since been suspended.
 An equal amount is receivable from the clearing member which is shown under trade receivables.
-38.32 47.90

 21 Current tax liabilities (net)